TickPoints/mdbook-betterlink/README.md

 BetterLink is designed to provide better hyperlink effects for MDBOOK.

 ## Why
+It addresses some pain points I perceive regarding hyperlinks in MDBook:
 - [x] Adds `<a>` tags for titles with more symbols or languages as well
 - [x] Checks for invalid links